 - Be able to conduct basic research and be knowledgeable as to where to find qualified data/resources to interpret the impact of alternative policies on customers of utilities and the financial conditions of utilities.

 Admission to the Masters of Accountancy Certificate in Public Utility Management and Regulation will be granted by the department faculty on the basis of an evaluation of an applicant’s complete file.
 Admission is limited by enrollment capacity.
 Students who have already been admitted into the UIS graduate programs of Accounting, MBA, MIS and Public Administration will automatically be admitted in the certificate program upon receipt of the Change of Curriculum Form.
 Professionals in the industry who hold a bachelor’s degree in some field and need additional training in these topics so as to progress in their careers must provide the following:

-- Official undergraduate transcripts; and
+- Official undergraduate transcripts with degree documentation.